Daedren/MangaManage/README.md

 Nothing really, some ideas:
 - Perhaps upscale if some scans are found to be of bad resolution.
 - Information about missing chapters and errors in the push notification
-- Perhaps make the archive folder have series' names again for those who read directly from the cbz folders
+- Perhaps make the archive folder have series' names again to make the CBZ folders "human readable"
-  - Or provide a folder with symlinks/hardlinks
+  - Or provide a folder with symlinks/hardlinks?

 # Usage
 - Set appropriate variables and folder paths in settings.ini